hisovereign/Fade-Monitors/README.md

 **Important Information**

+-With Gamma enabled, Cinnamon (X11) may briefly flash twice (two very fast visual redraws) during applet, display changes, time-based transitions, and reloading or restarting Cinnamon.
+This is expected X11 behavior.
+Disable Gamma to avoid it.

 -Having gamma on will conflict with other programs that alter gamma

--Having gamma on causes visual brightness jumps during time-based transitions.
-This is expected.

 -The mouse polling interval is intentionally tuned for low CPU usage.
 Advanced users may adjust MOUSE_INTERVAL in the script if they prefer more aggresive responsives at the cost of higher CPU activity.